Chapter 1: One through seven

 Philip looked down on the stone floor and noticed a new pattern in it: a straight and narrow row of large red blocks of stone, cut to be the same size and surrounded by dark grey stones of various sizes.
 He adjusted his direction in order to walk on that line of blocks, a straight path going forward.
 After a minute or two, a tall door came into view: first it looked black, but as he came closer he realised it was wrong, and it was actually sky blue.
 He pushed it open and walked through.

 Now he was still inside a building, but this present room was much lighter.
 There were two high windows on his left and right, and an opening in the roof as well, where daylight came through.
 Even the stones were lighter here, except for the red line of blocks in the centre.
-Off to the far side of the room, an opening led into a curved passage, and there was, to Philip’s mind, a suggestion that this passage will lead outside: a faint suggestion of birdsong in that direction.
+Off to the far side of the room, an opening led into a curved passage, and there was, to Philip’s mind, a suggestion that this passage would lead outside: a faint suggestion of birdsong in that direction.
 A small olive tree was planted in one corner of the room.

 Here, there was no need for torches.
 He extinguished the one he’d carried in a bucket of water standing by.
 Then he turned around to face whoever -- or whatever -- had been following him.